jc97/contao-portal64-client/README.md

 ## Configuration and use

-Configure this extension by setting the URL to the team management system in the settings of Contao.
+Configure this extension by setting the URL to the start page of the league management system in the settings of Contao.
-The url normally only consist of the domain and protocol (http / https).
+This url normally only consist of the domain and protocol (http / https).

 After that you can add terms and teams using the menu "teams" and publish data using the content elements.